 Casa Grotta di Vico Solitario

 Casa Grotta di Vico Solitario is one of the most important and most visited attractions in Matera.
-This museum provides visitors with a unique insight into life in the ancient cave dwellings that characterise the town.
+This museum provides visitors with a unique insight into life in the ancient cave dwellings that are characteristic of the city.
 The Casa Grotta is an authentic depiction of how people lived in the Sassi until the mid-20th century.

 Parco della Murgia Materana